Oatlands Palace: Henrietta Maria and her children

 In 1646 Oatlands was a temporary home of the infant Princess Henrietta of England, daughter of Charles I of England and later Duchess of Orleans, sister-in-law of Louis XIV.
+Her governess Lady Dalkeith smuggled her into France in the summer of 1646 during the English Civil War.

+House to hotel

+1649–1699

-Her governess Lady Dalkeith smuggled her into France in the summer of 1646.
-After the King's execution some Royal residences were sold by the Commonwealth Government to help pay Parliamentary debts.
-Oatlands Palace and its contents were purchased for about £4,000 by Robert Turbridge.
+After the King was executed, the Commonwealth Government sold Oatlands and some other Royal residences to help pay Parliamentary debts.
+Robert Turbridge bought Oatlands Palace and its contents for about £4,000.
 He demolished it and sold the bricks to Sir Richard Weston of Sutton Place.
-A single house – remote from the site of the palace itself – may have originally functioned as a hunting lodge.

-House

-After the Restoration, during the 1660s, the house was the residence of William Boteler who had supported the Commonwealth and served as one of the ten major-generals during the Rule of the Major-Generals (1656), during which time he was noted as being harsh on Roman Catholics, Quakers and Cavaliers.
+A single house – remote from the site of the palace itself and possibly originally functioning as a hunting lodge – survived the demolition.
+After the Restoration, during the 1660s, it was the residence of the pro-Commonwealth William Boteler.
+He had served as one of the ten major-generals during the Rule of the Major-Generals (1656) and was noted as being harsh on Roman Catholics, Quakers and Cavaliers.

-The house was later occupied and extended by Sir Edward Herbert, the Lord Chief Justice, but was forfeited to the Crown when he followed James II into exile.
-It was then awarded to his brother, Arthur Herbert, 1st Earl of Torrington, who was later the admiral in command of the English and Dutch Fleets at the Battle of Beachy Head.
+The house was later occupied and extended by Sir Edward Herbert, the Lord Chief Justice.
+He forfeited it to the Crown when he followed James II into exile.
+It was awarded to his brother, Arthur Herbert, 1st Earl of Torrington, who was later the admiral in command of the English and Dutch Fleets at the Battle of Beachy Head.

-The house was again enlarged by the Duke of Newcastle, Henry Clinton, who laid out formal gardens.